compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/learning-goals.md

 ## Bioinformatics tools & resources

-* common programming/analysis languages in bioinformatics and their preferred use
+* common programming/analysis languages/environments in bioinformatics and their preferred use
+    - e.g. R, Perl, Python, JavaScript ... but also environments & packages like
+      Mkdocs, ReadTheDocs, Bioconductor ...
 * components of bioinformatics online resources
+    - Databases, middleware, APIs, frontends ...

 ### Some Q & A (thanks to the providers of these questions)